hdorgeval/testcafe-starter/README.md

 * add the following options to the TestCafe command-line `--env=xxx --user=yyy`
 * you can create any type of option on the command-line: see the [readme](config) in the [config](config) folder.

+## To create custom command-line options on top of TesCafe command-line options
+* You can add any custom command-line options to the existing TestCafe command-line options.
+* To do this, customize the content of [parsed-config.ts](parsed-config.ts).

 ## To check for typescript and linting errors

 * run the command `npm run build`.